oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 2. Select the doc id on which to query

-   In the function  `generate_text_response_gen`  we pass the doc_id to restrict the chucks a related to a individual doucment we load.
-This improves the acquracy of the vector_search of the question.
+   In the function  `generate_text_response_gen`,  we pass the doc\_id to select the chucks a related to a PDF doucment we loaded.
+This improves the acquracy of the LLM response for the question by restricting the result within the content of PDF.

     ```
     %%sql select   a.file_name, a.file_size , b.doc_id,b.count,b.avg_text_chunk_size, b.max_chunk_size  from